simoRancati/SARITA/README.md

 ## Model description

-SARITA S is an LLM with 85 million parameters, based on GPT-3 architecture, designed to generate high-quality synthetic SARS-CoV-2 Spike sequences.
+SARITA is an LLM with up to 1.2B parameters, based on GPT-3 architecture, designed to generate high-quality synthetic SARS-CoV-2 Spike sequences.
 SARITA is trained via continuous learning on the pre-existing protein model RITA.

 ## Intended uses & limitations